mfcallahan/MB_Utils/deploy/README.txt

 		'pause for 3 seconds if var equals -1
 		If var = -1 Then
 			Call PauseProgram(3)
 		End If

+QuickProgressbarOn() Sub

+	Purpose: Display a marquee style (continuously scrolling) progress bar that will not freeze during a lengthy operation
+	Parameters: (ByVal dialogTitle As String, ByVal messageText As String) [text for progress bar title bar, text for progress bar message] Return value: none
+	Example:

+	Call QuickProgressbarOn("My Application", "Doing important stuff...")

+	'FooBar() represents a lengthy operation that may freeze up the MapInfo UI Call FooBar()

+	Call QuickProgressbarOff()

+QuickProgressbarOff() Sub

+	Purpose: Display a marquee style (continuously scrolling) progress bar during a lengthy operation
+	Parameters: none
+	Return value: none
+	Example: (see QuickProgressbarOn() Sub above)

 ReplaceInString() Function

-	Purpose: Replace a substring with another string, from within a string
+	Purpose: Replace all occurances of a specified substirng within a string
-	Parameters: (ByVal fullString As String, ByVal removeString As String, ByVal replacementString As String) [the original string, the string to search for and remove, the string to replace remoteString in fullString] Return value: string [string with the specified values replaced]
+	Parameters: (ByVal fullString As String, ByVal removeString As String, ByVal repalceString  As String) [the original string, the string to search for and remove, the string to replace removeString in fullString] Return value: string [string with the specified values replaced]
 	Example:

-		Dim s, sNew As String
+		Dim stringOrig, stringNew As String
-		s = "The car is red."
+		stringOrig = "The car is red."
-		sNew = ReplaceInString()

-WindowRemoveCloseButton()

-	Purpose: Remove the close [X] button on a custon dialog box
-	Parameters: (ByVal winId As Integer) [the window ID of dialog to modfiy] Return value: none
-	Example:

-		Call WindowRemoveCloseButton(FrontWindow())
+		stringNew = ReplaceInString(stringOrig, "car", "truck")
+		Print stringNew		'output will be "The truck is red."

-+----------------------------- File I/O utils -------------------------------+
++--------------  File I/O utils --------------+

 BrowseForFolder() Function